AdobeDocs/campaign-classic.pt-BR/help/platform/using/crm-connectors.md

 Em vez de importar elementos incluídos (e possivelmente filtrados) no CRM, você pode usar uma população calculada anteriormente no workflow.

-Para fazer isso, selecione a opção **[!UICONTROL Use the population calculated upstream]** e especifique o campo que contém o identificador remoto.
+To do this, select the **[!UICONTROL Use the population calculated upstream]** option and specify the field that contains the remote identifier.

 Em seguida, selecione os campos da população de entrada que deseja importar, conforme mostrado abaixo: